umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 ### Building Umbraco from source code

-In order to build the Umbraco source code locally, first make sure you have the following installed.
+To build the Umbraco source code locally, first, make sure you have the following installed.

   * Visual Studio 2017 v15.9.7+
   * Node v10+